APRIL 2025 READING LIST

 THE SECRET KEEPER OF MAIN STREET BY TRISHA R. THOMAS

-Written in a manner that resembles a mystery, the book left me with numerous cliffhangers, urging me to read on and uncover the connections between all the main characters.
+Written in a manner that resembles a mystery, the book left me with numerous cliffhangers, urging me to read on to uncover the connections among the main characters.
 The plot was intriguing, and the characters compelling.
 The only part that did not work for me was the character of WAG, short for Walter Anderson Graves, and his love interest in Bailey, the main character.
 The development of his personality and the way he entered the story did not feel believable to me, as it seemed unlikely that Bailey would fall for him so quickly.
 I am reminded of Bertice Berry’s "Redemption Song" and the fast-paced nature of the attachment between Ross and Fina.
 Still, somehow, the latter meeting each other in a bookstore and sharing a history seemed more plausible than WAG and Bailey.
 Even so, I enjoyed the conclusion of The Secret Keeper, and I was satisfied with the way Thomas brought the story to a close.

 3.75/5 Stars